-- HTI-2-PR-TF-2024\Recommendation 126 The Task Force is supportive of the recommended language. - The Protection Care Access rule attempts to protect individuals and their caregivers from accusations of information blocking in clinical situations where a patient's privacy and their preference for privacy are honored by the care provider/team.
-While ASTP cannot create rules that supersede applicable laws, the Task Force believes this rule goes to the extent that it can assure protection from any charges of information blocking, provided the parties are engaged in an ethical and standard clinical practice relationship. - HTI-2-PR-TF-2024\Recommendation 127 Recommend that ASTP add explicit language that any actor who, in good faith, adopts an expansive interpretation of reproductive care is covered by the Protecting Care Access Exception.
+- HTI-2-PR-TF-2024_Recommendation 126 The Task Force is supportive of the recommended language. - The Protection Care Access rule attempts to protect actors from accusations of information blocking when they decline in clinical situations to share information where they are protecting patients' and/or caregivers' privacy and their preference for privacy are honored by the care provider/team.
+While ASTP cannot create rules that supersede applicable laws, the Task Force believes this rule goes to the extent that it can assure protection from any charges of information blocking, provided the parties are engaged in an ethical and standard clinical practice relationship. - HTI-2-PR-TF-2024_Recommendation 127 Recommend that ASTP add explicit language that any actor who, in good faith, adopts an expansive interpretation of reproductive care is covered by the Protecting Care Access Exception.
 45 CFR 171.201- The actor engaging in the practice must hold a reasonable belief that the practice will substantially reduce a risk of harm to a patient or another natural person that would otherwise arise from the access, exchange, or use of electronic health information affected by the practice.